Arriving in Atrani

 See the white-on-blue "T" sign for a tabacchi, a shop where you can buy things like bus tickets.
 A tabacchi is to Italy as a tabac is to France.

 Continuing across the piazza, here's a look back at those cafes.
-I will be back here many times.
+I would be back there many times.

 The directions to a'Scalinatella led me on back into Atrani along the only vehicular passage and through another arch.

-Once through this arch I will continue up the right side of the lane ahead and then go into a narrow parallel passageway.
+Once through this arch I would continue up the right side of the lane ahead and then go into a narrow parallel passageway.

 Here is that passageway.
 Many of the back "streets" of Atrani and other Amalfi Coast towns are narrow passageways like this, some of them completely enclosed and passing through buildings.